sdsunjay/rBlog/README.md

 # rBlog
-A Ruby on Rails blogging app
+A Ruby on Rails blogging app.